Information Technology Policies

 - Maintain or use an account after withdrawing from the College as a student or terminating employment with the College except as permitted by the Chief Information Officer.

-- Engage in any illegal or criminal activity, such as downloading child pornography, involving the College’s IT systems.
+- Engage in any illegal or criminal activity, such as downloading child pornography, involving the College’s technology systems.

 While the College values and respects the privacy of its staff, faculty, students, and other users, the intrinsic nature of electronic records places limits on the extent to which the College can guarantee a user’s privacy.
 Despite security protocols, communications over the Internet—and across the College’s local campus network—can be vulnerable to interception and alteration.
 Consequently, the College cannot assure that absolute privacy can be maintained for data that reside on the College network or on storage media.

 Out of respect for personal privacy, the College does not routinely examine the contents of data or files in user accounts.
 However, on occasion, circumstances may require an examination of a user’s files to maintain system security, to administer or maintain system integrity, or in response to legal mandate.
 In such cases, authorized personnel may examine a user’s data without notice.
-Authorized personnel are those specifically entrusted and approved to conduct such examinations by the chief information officer, or others, as determined by the College’s IT Committee.
+Authorized personnel are those specifically entrusted and approved to conduct such examinations by Human Resources and/or the SVP/CIO.

 Some data are subject to strict access restrictions, such as library patron records and data protected by the Family Educational Rights and Privacy Act (FERPA).
 The Library, the office of the registrar, and other departments that administer confidential data may enforce more stringent access policies.